What to do on Dibuk Road?

 Where to eat on Dibuk Road

 The street is home to many restaurants, each with its atmosphere.
-Dibuk Restaurant, opened 20 years and serves an eclectic mix of French and Thai food in a small local shophouse.
-As you walk up and down Dibuk road, you will find several boutiques and coffee shops and small hostels.
+Dibuk Restaurant opened 20 years and serves an eclectic mix of French and Thai food in a small local shophouse.
+As you walk up and down Dibuk road, you will find several boutiques, coffee shops, and small hostels.
 Phuket town is a coffee shop heaven; it seems that a new one opens every month!

 Raya Restaurant is a famous ancient mansion serving great Thai food for several decades.

 Further down the street is The Charm Phuket, a recently opened restaurant serving authentic Phuket food in a Thai home atmosphere.
 The food is excellent, and the feeling of being invited to someone local is unique.